21ideas-org/21ideas.org/content.en/docs/Theory/protocol/bitcoins-eternal-struggle.md

 How Bitcoin Thrives on the Edge between Order and Chaos

 {{< hint btc >}}
-This article by GiGi was published on [dergigi.com](https://dergigi.com/2019/12/22/bitcoin-s-eternal-struggle) website.
+This article by Gigi was published on [dergigi.com](https://dergigi.com/2019/12/22/bitcoin-s-eternal-struggle) website.

 [Contribute](/contribute/).
 {{< /hint >}}